huitou/r-obj-model/README.md

 ## What does the library do?

-It provides a specific model/service whose instance may be injected as props to a consumer component.
+It provides a specific model/service to be used by a consumer component through injected props.

+In other words, a component may use the model/service logic by connect it and through provided props.

 ## Why such a library?